UTexas80/splGoldenDeathX/README.md

 Any opinions, news, research, analyses, prices, or other information offered is provided as general market commentary, and does not constitute investment advice.
 I will not accept liability for any loss or damage, including without limitation any loss of profit, which may arise directly or indirectly from use of or reliance on such information.

+---

-For more details about me, see <http://glencfalk.rbind.io> or <http://www.linkedin.com/in/glenfalk>
+- For more details about me, see [Glen C. Falk's website](http://glencfalk.rbind.io) or my [LinkedIn Profile](http://www.linkedin.com/in/glenfalk)

+---